mac-sweenystudio/Astro-Headless-Shopify-Template/README.md

 # Astro starter theme to build a headless ecommerce website with Shopify

 The theme is built with Svelte but you can use any framework you like (React, Vue, Solid etc.) thanks to Astro.
 Tailwind UI free components are used for the design.
+All credit should go to ThomasKn as he built the original theme.
+All I did was update it to the latest version of Astro and Tailwind UI and added a few features.
+The original repo can be found here https://github.com/thomasKn/astro-shopify

 ![astro_shopify_preview](https://user-images.githubusercontent.com/10447155/214480671-8380f410-cbfb-4f53-a6bb-5c744073e2f2.jpg)

+## ⚙️ 2024 Changes

+1. Removed the 250 products limit by using pagination.
+There is an optional "limit" prop if you want to reduce the number of products per page.
+2. Updated all packages and dependencies to the latest version.
+3. Added a "loading" state to the cart button when adding a product to the cart.

 ## 🧑‍🚀 Where to start